lushonline/moodle-docker-demo/README.md

-# moodle-docker-demo: Docker Containers for demo Moodle 3.9
+# moodle-docker-demo: Docker Containers for demo Moodle 3.11

-This repository contains Docker configuration aimed at easily running a copy of Moodle3.9 to demonstrate on a Windows 10 machine
+This repository contains Docker configuration aimed at easily running a copy of Moodle 3.11 to demonstrate on a Windows 10 machine

 # Windows Prerequisites